 More than 1,000 Russian icons and artifacts are on display here, making this the largest collection of its kind on our continent.
 View 600 years of history, including important paintings and more.

 A complimentary audio tour is included in admission, if you would like to use it.
 Visitors who are under age 3 are always free.
+Up to 4 people can receive the discount with an EBT card.

 Wander 16 gardens over 130 acres at the headquarters of the Worcester County Horticultural Society (WCHS).
 It is the third oldest horticultural society in the United States.

 Children under age 6 are always free.
+There is a limit of 4 discounts per EBT card.

-Worcester Art Museum – $2 per person, up to 4 people
+Worcester Art Museum – $2 per person

 The art museum features an extensive collection, classes for all ages and special exhibitions.
 Children under 3 are free.

 Please note that the EBT rate must be paid in cash.
+Up to 4 people can be admitted at the discounted rate.

 The historical museum features a gallery, artifacts and a rotating display of special exhibits, such as “Take a Bite Out of History.”
 View their current offerings by clicking here.
 Nearby Salisbury Mansion is also a part of the museum and is Worcester’s only historic house museum.

+Up to 4 adults can receive the discount with a single EBT card.
+People under age 18 are always free.
 There is limited free parking available near the Salisbury Mansion and on Chestnut Street (behind the museum).

 NEW: Healthy Incentives Program